vectordotdev/timber-elixir/README.md

 ## Installation

-1. Add Timber as a dependency:
+1. Add Timber as a dependency in `Mix.exs`:

   ```elixir
   # Mix.exs